-I admit some apprehension that I may be lumped into the spurious tradition of Golden ratio hunters.
-I hope I have shown that my time points are of musical and dramatic significance; and that instead of a priori privileging some ratio, I am instead focusing on an isomorphism drawn from one of the most densely used and iconic Leitmotive in the Act-indeed, in the entire cycle.
+I admit some apprehension that I may be lumped into the spurious tradition of the \blacktriangleright Golden ratio hunters.
+But I hope I have made clear first that this is not a Golden-ratio analysis; \triangleright second, that my time points are of both musical and dramatic significance; and third, that instead of a priori privileging some ratio, I am instead focusing on an isomorphism drawn from one of the most densely used and iconic Leitmotive in the Act-indeed, in the entire cycle.

 With the powerful narrative role that the FATE isomorphism has in Act II, one is left to wonder if similar structures exist elsewhere in the cycle where FATE permeates the musical surface: obvious examples for future study include the Feuerzauber from the present drama and Siegfried's death in Götterdämmerung.